Trauma Conscious Guides

-At Svälja Yoga most all of our yoga guides are certified yoga instructors from an accredited school.
-Nearly all of our instructors have additional specialized training in trauma-conscious yoga and is oriented in our unique Whole-Being Well-Being Yoga Approach.
+At Svälja Whole-Being, most of our yoga guides are certified instructors from accredited schools, with specialized training in trauma-conscious yoga and our unique Whole-Being Well-Being Yoga Approach.

-Our goal is to support individuals as they connect with and strengthen their own inner resources and internal bodily wisdom.
-We believe that people are the experts on themselves.
-In our yoga practices everything is an invitation; nothing is an obligation.
+Our goal is to help individuals connect with and strengthen their inner resources and bodily wisdom.

-The more we practice, the more we can experience an inner-sense of safety, wholeness, and well-being.
-We learn to trust our Inner Knowing.
-From this place, we make skillful decisions and take effective action that is more in alignment with our highest good.
+The more we practice, the more we experience a sense of safety, wholeness, and well-being, learning to trust our Inner Knowing.
+From this place, we make decisions and take action aligned with our highest good.

 Meet the Team